I am trained as a microbiologist and medical anthropologist. I am now studying towards a PhD in the area of Science and

-Before returning to Edinburgh and academia, among other things, I worked as an editorial assistant for an e-book series in Medical Anthropology led by scholars at the Medical Anthropology Research Centre (MARC) at the Universitat Rovira i Virgili in Tarragona (Spain), and in digital communications and academic conference organisation, with colleagues at AIBR, the Network for Iberoamerican Anthropologists.
+Before returning to Edinburgh and academia, I worked as an editorial assistant for the URV e-book series in Medical Anthropology, led by scholars at the Medical Anthropology Research Centre (MARC) at the Universitat Rovira i Virgili in Tarragona (Spain), and in digital communications and academic conference organisation, with colleagues at AIBR, the Network for Iberoamerican Anthropologists.